IP-2025/waves-of-the-fallen/.github/ISSUE_TEMPLATE/bug.md

 ## Steps to Reproduce

+Example:
-1. Start a host session
+> 1. Start a host session
-2. Join with a second client
+> 2. Join with a second client
-3. Spawn enemies
+> 3. Spawn enemies
-4. Observe desync on the client
+> 4. Observe desync on the client

 ---

 ## Expected Behavior

+Example:
 > Both players should see synchronized enemy movement and attacks.

 ---

 ## Actual Behavior

+Example:
 > Only the host sees enemies moving, clients do not.

 ---

 ## Environment Info

+Example:
-- Platform: (Android / iOS / Desktop)
+> - Platform: (Android / iOS / Desktop)
-- Branch or Commit: `main @ abc123`
+> - Branch or Commit: `main @ abc123`
-- Godot Version: 4.x.x
+> - Godot Version: 4.x.x
-- Backend (if relevant): e.g., local matchmaking, production
+> - Backend (if relevant): e.g., local matchmaking, production

 ---